Dilloh History, Family Crest & Coats of Arms

 Early History of the Dilloh family

-Another 115 words (8 lines of text) are included under the topic Early Dilloh History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Dilloh research.
+Another 48 words (3 lines of text) covering the years 1635, 1624, 1624, 1633, 1667, 1707 and 1692 are included under the topic Early Dilloh History in all our PDF Extended History products and printed products wherever possible.

 Dilloh Spelling Variations